7 Common Signs of a Bed Bug Infestation

 Eggs are usually loosely stuck in crevices of fabric or wood, though really they can be anywhere.
 Females wander once pregnant, which can sometimes spread the infestation to neighboring apartments.

 Because eggs are so small, they are easy to miss.
-Still, a cluster of white ovals with eye spots stuck to the underside of your bed frame is a pretty suggestive indication that you might have a problem.
+Still, a cluster of white ovals with eye spots stuck to the underside of your bed frame is a likely indication of a serious bed bug problem.

 Bed bugs go through 5 life cycle stages before they reach adulthood.
-Before they proceed to each stage, they must feed on a blood meal and shed their exoskeleton.
-These translucent, hollow outlines of juvenile bed bugs are often easier to find than the bugs themselves.
+Before they proceed to each stage, they must feed on a blood meal and shed their exoskeleton, creating what we call “shell casings”.

 #1 Live Bed Bugs